cs2113-s25/cs2113-s25.github.io/labs/lab1.md

 All you need to typically do to fix a bug like this is work your way backward from the last place that variable was touched until you can find the line number where the incorrect value was assigned.
 You technically don't even need to know what the rest of the code does; you don't even have to look at the whole file to start.
 It doesn't matter -- what matters is following the trail of where `possible_courses` got its values until you can see the incorrect data being placed into it.

 So, where was the last time we could have possibly updated `possible_courses`?
 It's last used on line 62 as an argument to a function `reformatForFrontEnd`.
-Copy the following print sttaement right before that line so we can see if `reformatForFrontEnd` modified the variable:
+Copy the following print statement right before that line so we can see if `reformatForFrontEnd` modified the variable:
 ```python
 print("DEBUG 1: possible_courses[elective_1] count: " + str(possible_courses["elective_1"].count("CSCI 2501#Ethical Issues in Computing")))
 ```